luk3yx/minetest-advmarkers/README.md

  - `.mrkr`: Opens a formspec allowing you to display or delete markers.
  - `.add_mrkr`: Adds markers.
 You can use `.add_mrkr x,y,z Marker name` to add markers.
 Markers are (currently) cross-server, and adding a marker with (exactly) the same name as another will overwrite the original marker.
 If you replace `x,y,z` with `here`, the marker will be set to your current position, and replacing it with `there` will set the marker to the last `.coords` position.
  - `.mrkr_export`: Exports your markers to an advmarkers string.
 Remember to not modify the text before copying it.
+You can use `.mrkr_export old` if you want an export string compatible with older versions of advmarkers (it should start with `M` instead of `J`).
+The old format will probably not work nicely with the planned server-side mod, however.
  - `.mrkr_import`: Imports your markers from an advmarkers string (`.mrkr_import <advmarkers string>`).
 Any markers with the same name will not be overwritten, and if they do not have the same co-ordinates, `_` will be appended to the imported one.
  - `.mrkrthere`: Sets a marker at the last `.coords` position.